regeliv/pass-tui/README.md

 # Sleek, modern look
 ![](images/app.png)
-# Creating new passwords like in keppass
+# Creating new passwords like in Keepass
 ![](images/new.png)
 # Deleting passwords
 ![](images/delete.png)